Ronan O'Rahilly: Other initiatives

 In 1966, O'Rahilly gave businessman Phil Solomon a share in Radio Caroline, and with him set up Major Minor Records, whose acts including The Dubliners and David McWilliams were then promoted by the station.
 O'Rahilly also attempted, but failed, to set up a Caroline TV station.

 In 1968, he became involved in the production of a number of films, including as executive producer on the Marianne Faithfull film The Girl on a Motorcycle and on Two Virgins featuring John Lennon and Yoko Ono.

 O'Rahilly became manager of the Australian model-turned-actor George Lazenby, who played James Bond in one film.
 During production of the 1969 James Bond film On Her Majesty's Secret Service, O'Rahilly talked Lazenby into refusing a seven-film Bond contract on grounds that the James Bond character was out of touch with the times, and would not successfully continue into the 1970s.
 Of this advice, Roger Moore wrote in his autobiography, My Word Is My Bond, "George took some bad advice [...], and that he himself would never last beyond one more film in the role.
 He decided to get out while his fame was riding high and refused to sign the seven-picture contract Cubby and Harry waved under his nose.
 I knew George then and have met him many times since.
-He admits he made a mistake".
+He admits he made a mistake."
 O'Rahilly also appeared in Lazenby's film Universal Soldier where both men were credited as executive producers.

-O'Rahilly briefly managed the American rock band The MC5 in the early 1970s.
+O'Rahilly briefly managed the American rock band MC5 in the early 1970s.
 Later in the decade, claiming that people "found it easier to talk about hate than love", and influenced by spiritual leader Ram Dass, he developed the philosophy of "Loving Awareness", which was then heavily promoted on Caroline.
 In 1976 an album of songs based on the concept was recorded by the Loving Awareness Band, a group assembled by O'Rahilly for the purpose.
 Several members of the band went on to form the Blockheads.